Bratislava–Brno offensive: Advance to Bratislava

 At the beginning of the offensive the 7th Guards Army, in a surprise night attack, broke through defenses of German 153rd and 357th Infantry Divisions on the river Hron.
 The breakthrough had a width of 17 km and within two days the army had advanced about 35 km west to Nové Zámky.
 These units were assisted by ships of the Soviet Danube Fleet under the command of Rear Admiral Klostakakov and members of the 83rd Independent Marine Brigade.
 To speed up the process, Marshal Malinovsky ordered the ships of the Soviet Danube Fleet between the villages of Moča and Radvaň nad Dunajom to land the 83rd Marine Brigade on our Danube banks in the rear of the enemy, thus helping to break through the enemy's defenses.
 March 29, when Red Army units conquered Komárom (with part of Komárno) in Hungary and Nové Zámky in Slovakia.
 Then the 7th Guards Army quickly rushed across the Danubian Lowland towards Bratislava.
 The advance of 53rd Army in the central Slovakia was slower due to the hilly terrain and the movement of the 40th Army in the mountains was even slower.
 However, on 26 March 1945 the Romanian 4th Army liberated Banská Bystrica, the centre of the Slovak National Uprising, defeated in the previous year.
 On 2 April the battle of Bratislava started when the Soviet units captured the Airport in Vajnory.
-President Tiso and the government of the puppet Slovak State had already left the capital and by 5 April found asylum in Austrian monastery of Kremsmünster.
+President Tiso and the government of the puppet Slovak Republic had already left the capital and by 5 April found asylum in Austrian monastery of Kremsmünster.
 The defense of Bratislava consisted of units of the German 6th Army and Hungarian 3rd Army.
 On the night of 3 April, Germans destroyed all major bridges over the Danube.
 With the support of the 27th Tank Brigade and the Danube Flotilla, Soviet soldiers of the 23rd Rifle Corps and the 25th Guards Rifle Corps (both part of the 7th Guards Army) pushed German troops out of the city.
-Bratislava was captured by the evening of 4 April in the second week of the operation.
+Bratislava was liberated by the evening of 4 April in the second week of the operation.
 The city districts on the south bank of the Danube were captured the next day by 46th Army.
 This army too was part of the 2nd Ukrainian Front, but because it fought on other side of the Danube River, for most of the time it took part in the Vienna offensive of the 3rd Ukrainian Front.
 For the liberation of Bratislava the 46th Army contributed its 10th Guards Rifle Corps.
 The Czechoslovak government and president then moved to Bratislava on 8 May.